yeonhooy/Meteor_Control_Channel_Isolation_SDN_Virtualization/README.md

 * Prerequisite: install required dependencies and libraries with `conda`

 * Python packages (install with conda)
-  * The dependencies and requirements of our conda setting are given in "MeteorPredictor_training/meteor_training_requirement.txt".
+  * The dependencies and requirements of our conda setting are given in "MeteorPredictor_training/requirements.txt".
 You can set a similar conda environment through the following command.
   ```
-  conda install -n <env_name> meteor_training_requirement.txt
+  conda install -n <env_name> requirements.txt
   ```